Symphony No. 1 (Sallinen): Instrumentation

-Notable performances

 Recordings

 To date, Symphony No. 1 has received two recordings, the first of which is from 1972 with Okko Kamu conducting the Finnish Radio Symphony Orchestra on the BIS label.
 Finnish conductor Ari Rasilainen has also recorded the symphony as part of cpo's compendium of Sallinen's orchestral works.
 The First Symphony joins the Seventh (Op.
 71, 1996), Chorali (Op.
 22, 1970), and A Solemn Overture (Op.
 75, 1997) on the first volume of the cpo series.